jeremy379/famous-interactive-laradock/README.md

    - Sometimes, `apt-get update`command may fail.
 If that's happen go in the Dockerfile of the package who was building when it crash and add
       `RUN apt-get clean && rm -rf /var/lib/apt/lists/* /tmp/* /var/tmp/*`

       before the first `RUN apt-get update`.
-By default, you can add the line for the package beanstalkd, certbot
+By default, you can add the line for the package beanstalkd, certbot.

+   - When a package fail, it may be usefull to rebuild only this one with

+      `docker-compose build <package-name> --no-cache`

 ## For Laravel